krocki/gb/README.md

-[Nintendo Learning Environment]
+### Nintendo Learning Environment
-I'm sorry, this Nintendo Gameboy emulator is being claimed by IBM and the code is no longer available publicly
+This Nintendo Gameboy emulator is being claimed by IBM and the code is no longer available publicly